 IMPOSSIBLE TALK is a podcast series dedicated to sophisticated, open discussions of and lectures on the paranormal and anomalous dimensions of American culture, particularly as these have orbited around the Human Potential Movement and its simultaneous embrace of cutting-edge science and the further reaches of mystical experience.
-Hosted by historian of religions, Jeffrey J. Kripal and film director Scott Hulan Jones.
+Hosted by historian of religions, Jeffrey J. Kripal and film director Scott H. Jones.

 Episode 7: Jeffrey J. Kripal, 63 minutes -- Download MP3